dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 #### Highest Supported OS: Current/Monterey (12)
 #### Initial Supported OS: Yosemite (10.10)

-R7/R9 is also natively supported in Catalina without too much issue but we cannot guarantee the success of R5 and R7 cards due to not having many reports of success with them.
-Also, be wary that differing from the reference design of these cards have many more issues that require a lot of work to get them to run properly.
-Sapphire cards are your best bet
-Also, the R9 280x/380x are a hit or miss on compatibility.
+R7/R9 is also natively supported without too much issue, but we cannot guarantee the success of R5 and R7 cards due to not having many reports of success with them.
+Also, be wary that differing from the reference design of these cards has many more issues that require a lot of work to get them to run properly.
+Sapphire cards are your best bet.
+Also, the R9 280X/380X are hit or miss on compatibility.

 Supported cards:

 * R9 Fury X
 * R9 Fury
 * R9 Nano
-* R9 390(FakeID needed)
+* R9 390 (Fake ID needed)
 * R9 290X/390X
-* R9 290/390(FakeID needed)
+* R9 290/390 (Fake ID needed)
-* R9 280x/380x (Hit or miss)
+* R9 280X/380X (Hit or miss)
-* R9 280/380(FakeID needed)
+* R9 280/380 (Fake ID needed)
 * R9 270X/370X
-* R7 270/370(FakeID needed)
+* R7 270/370 (Fake ID needed)
 * R7 265
-* R7 260x/360x
+* R7 260X/360X
-* R9 260/360(FakeID may be required depending on model)
+* R9 260/360 (Fake ID may be required depending on model)
 * R9 255
 * R7 250X
-* R7 250(FakeID needed)
+* R7 250 (Fake ID needed)
-* R7 240(FakeID needed)
+* R7 240 (Fake ID needed)

 Needed kexts